apache/solr-sandbox/CROSSDC.md

-# Solr Cross DC: Getting Started
+# Apache Solr CrossDC Module Documentation

 Solr Cross DC is a simple cross-data-center fail-over solution for Apache Solr.
 It has three key components: the CrossDC Producer, the CrossDC Consumer, and Apache Kafka.
 The Producer is a Solr UpdateProcessor plugin that forwards updates from the primary data center, while the Consumer is an update request consumer application that receives updates in the backup data center.
 Kafka is the distributed queue that connects the two.

 ## Overview

-Solr Cross DC is designed to provide a simple and reliable way to replicate Solr updates across multiple data centers.
-It is particularly useful for organizations that need to ensure high availability and disaster recovery for their Solr clusters.
+Apache Solr CrossDC is a robust fail-over solution for Apache Solr, facilitating seamless replication of Solr updates across multiple data centers.
+Consisting of three integral components - the CrossDC Producer, the CrossDC Consumer, and Apache Kafka, it provides high availability and disaster recovery for your Solr clusters.

+ * CrossDC Producer: An UpdateProcessor plugin for Solr, it intercepts updates in the primary data center and dispatches them to a distributed queue.
-The CrossDC Producer intercepts updates when the node acts as the leader and puts those updates onto the distributed queue.
-The CrossDC Consumer polls the distributed queue and forwards updates to the configured Solr cluster upon receiving the update requests.
+ * CrossDC Consumer: An update request consumer application that pulls updates from the distributed queue and forwards them to a Solr cluster in the backup data center.
+ * Apache Kafka: A distributed queue system that links the Producer and Consumer.

-## Getting Started
+## Setup Procedure

-To use Solr Cross DC, follow these steps:
+Implementing the Solr CrossDC involves the following steps:

-1. Startup or obtain access to an Apache Kafka cluster to provide the distributed queue between data centers.
+1. Apache Kafka Cluster: Ensure the availability of an Apache Kafka cluster.
+This acts as the distributed queue interconnecting data centers.
-2. Install the CrossDC Solr plugin on each node in your Solr cluster (in both primary and backup data centers).
-Place the jar in the sharedLib directory specified in solr.xml and configure solrconfig.xml to reference the new UpdateProcessor and configure it for the Kafka cluster.
+2. CrossDC Solr Plugin: Install this plugin on each node in your Solr cluster (in both primary and backup data centers).
+Configure solrconfig.xml to reference the new UpdateProcessor and set it up for the Kafka cluster.
-3. Install the CrossDC consumer application in the backup data center and configure it for the Kafka cluster and the Solr cluster it will send consumed updates to.
+3. CrossDC Consumer Application: Install this application in the backup data center, then configure it for both the Kafka and Solr clusters.

-### Configuration and Startup
+### Detailed Configuration & Startup

-#### Installing and Configuring the Cross DC Producer Solr Plug-In
+#### CrossDC Producer Solr Plug-In

-1. Configure the sharedLib directory in solr.xml (e.g., sharedLIb=lib) and place the CrossDC producer plug-in jar file into the specified folder.
+1. Define the sharedLib directory in solr.xml and place the CrossDC producer plug-in jar file in this directory.
     **solr.xml**

    ```xml
    <solr>
      <str name="sharedLib">${solr.sharedLib:}</str>
    ```
-3. Configure the new UpdateProcessor in solrconfig.xml.
+3. Add the new UpdateProcessor in solrconfig.xml.
     ```xml
        <updateRequestProcessorChain  name="mirrorUpdateChain" default="true">